 Sweden consistently ranks among the top EU countries for ecommerce adoption.
 Swedish consumers regularly buy from UK sellers and are generally familiar with post-Brexit import charges.
 They understand that charges may apply — but they still expect to be told.
 A UK seller who lists products with no mention of potential import VAT will still generate complaints, returns, and negative reviews from Swedish customers who feel blindsided.

-The solution is straightforward: add a note to your listings or checkout confirming that Swedish customers may face import VAT of approximately 25% on orders above €150 (approximately 1,700 SEK).
-That one line eliminates the vast majority of delivery refusals.
+The solution is straightforward: add a note to your listings or checkout confirming that import VAT of 25% is charged on delivery unless it was collected at checkout, whatever the order is worth.
+That one line prevents most delivery refusals.

 Shipping times from the UK